scaars10/scaars10.github.io/posts/stateful-async.md

 ## Downsides

 The main downside is complexity.
-You have to tune semaphores and TTLs carefully—too low causes data loss, too high causes resource exhaustion.
+On top of the custom operator implementation, you have to tune semaphores and TTLs carefully—too low causes data loss, too high causes resource exhaustion.
 We've mitigated this with safe configuration templates, but it's not "set and forget".
+In future, there is scope to make the operator more *intelligent* by giving it the capability to autotune some of the configs eg. regulate the number of concurrent queries based on the variation of latency from the database cluster.

 ## Conclusion